Robust and computationally feasible community detection in the presence of arbitrary outlier nodes: Methodology

-When $\widehat{\mtx{X}}$ is obtained, in the pursuit of an explicit clustering solution, a further step of k-means clustering is conducted to the normalized column vectors of $\widehat{\mtx{X}}$ with $k=r$, provided the number of major clusters $r$ is assumed known.
-Furthermore, in Section \ref{theory.sec} it is shown that the misclassification rate after the k-means clustering can be tightly controlled.
+When $\widehat{\mathbf{X}}$ is obtained, in the pursuit of an explicit clustering solution, a further step of $k$-means clustering is conducted to the normalized column vectors of $\widehat{\mathbf{X}}$ with $k=r$, provided the number of major clusters $r$ is assumed known.
+Furthermore, in Section~\ref{theory.sec} it is shown that the misclassification rate after the $k$-means clustering can be tightly controlled.